kota-yata/p2p-quic-migration/README.md

 - `sender` opens an outgoing audio stream to the peer but does not play incoming audio.
 - `receiver` accepts and plays incoming audio but does not open outgoing audio streams.
+- Simply run `make peer` runs peer as both sender and receiver, but I haven't been running peer with "both" mode for a long time so not sure if it still works